ttlew/conversation/tutorial-slots-complex.md

     </table>

     The `has_skipped_slots` condition checks the properties of the slots node to see if any of the slots were skipped.
 The `#exit` node-level handler skips all remaining slots to go directly to the node response.
 So, when the `has_skipped_slots` property is present, you know the `#exit` intent was triggered, and the dialog can display an alternate response.

+    **Note**: If you configure more than one slot to skip other slots, or configure another node-level event handler to skip slots, then you must use a different approach to check whether the #exit intent was triggered.
+See [Handling requests to exit a process](dialog-slots.html#slots-node-level-handler) for an alternate way to do so.

 1. Test this change by using the following script in the "Try it out" pane.